 In 1965 he reported that 2,000 people in 95 organized groups visited for conducted tours.
 (23) The number of tours is significant as it would only increase in the next decade.

 Martha Crone’s activities, while still Curator, had set the stage for people wanting to visit the Garden.
 She was an endless promoter of the Garden.
-In 1950 she introduced the first free Garden Brochures for Self-Conducted Tours.
-She references the success of these in several reports (10,000 distributed in 1952) and in 1953 there was also available Garden plant lists, which were sold for 10 cents each to visitors.
-(This list would have been based on the complete census she did in 1951).
+In 1950 she introduced the first free Garden Brochures; in 1951 she produced a Garden History and in 1952 she introduced her Self-Conducted Tour brochure.
+She references the success of these in several reports (10,000 distributed in 1952) and in 1953 there was also available a Garden plant list, which included the 1951 history, which were sold for 10 cents each to visitors.
 She did radio and newspaper interviews.
-Also in 1950, Martha began to put together a set of color slides of Garden plants that she could use for illustrated lectures about the Garden.
+Also in 1948, Martha began to put together a set of color slides of Garden plants that she could use for illustrated lectures about the Garden.
 She began to give talks in 1951.
 In 1952 and 1953 alone she give 53 lectures about the Garden to a total of 3,118 people.
 She would occasionally write of the burden on the Curator of handling all the groups that wanted tours.

 Ken Avery could have complained likewise, but he only reported the facts.
 He reports in Summer 1967: “110 groups visited the Garden with the greatest number being grade school, 3rd grade and up.
 The rest were Brownies, Bluebirds, Scouts, Garden Clubs, Kindergarten Classes, High School and College Classes.”
 (3)